ahmedbadawy4/Devops-Orange/README.md

    kubectl version --short
    ```
    - Install Docker
-      > some cases you have to install a hypervisor like Qemu or Virtualbox.
+      > Some cases you have to install a hypervisor like Qemu or Virtualbox.
    ```
    sudo apt-get update && \sudo apt-get install docker.io -y
    ```